Habits are hard to make or break.

 4. Break Bad Habits By Identifying The Cue And Routine

 Either cut out the cue from your life or replace the routine with a healthy one.
-Then, reward yourself for NOT doing a bad behavior.
+Then, reward yourself for NOT doing the bad behavior.

 5. Keystone Habit